Bertie97/pyctlib/pyoverload/README.md

 ...
 ```

-Note that [usage 1](#Usage 1: Decorator Fashion) and [usage 2](#Usage 2: Registering Fashion) can be used together though you may need to specify the default function manually like in usage 1 if needed.
-The last example is rewroten in a combined style.
+Note that **usage 1** and **usage 2** can be used together though you may need to specify the default function manually like in usage 1 if needed.
+The last example is rewrote in a combined style.

 ```python
 >>> from pyoverload import overload